Key Takeaways

 - Income mismatch – If the payee reports income (like freelance work or a prize), but there’s no matching 1099 from the payer.

-- Failure to e-file – Less than 10 returns?
+- Failure to eFile – Less than 10 returns?
 Paper-filing will do.
-But if you have 10 or more total forms, e-filing is a must.
-If you don’t, the IRS will flag the return.
+But if you have 10 or more total returns (including all 1099s, 1098s and W-2s), eFiling is a must.
+If you don’t, you may be subject to a penalty unless a waiver or reasonable cause applies

 - Backup withholding error – If you withheld taxes (via Form 945), but did not file a supporting 1099, or the numbers don’t add up, the IRS will notice.